-Travel nursing jobs are a great way to build career experience while getting paid to explore the United States.
+Travel nursing is a great way to build career experience while getting paid to explore the United States.
 However, as with any other opportunity, they’re not all created equally!
-Whether you’re a seasoned traveler or about to embark on your first assignment as a traveler, here are the most important questions to ask a travel nurse recruiter.
+Whether you’re a seasoned traveler or about to embark on your first assignment, here are the most important questions to ask a travel nurse recruiter.

 The Most Important Questions To Ask A Travel Nurse Recruiter

 The first step is learning the basic facts about the agency to get an idea of whether they can be trusted to provide high-quality travel jobs in desirable facilities, in the areas where you actually want to work.
 These questions will also show that you know the difference between a great opportunity and a run-of-the-mill job, which increases your chances of landing the former (instead of being stuck with the latter).